PantalaLabs/BionicGlove/README.md

 Even the most difficult one is a very simple esketch with a few lines.
 .

-#### Setup ESP + ESP
+#### ESP + ESP Setup
-How to initialize the ESP + ESP setup.
-1. upload your sketch to your ESP32 Receiver unit via regular ESP32 UART port;
+1. upload your sketch to your ESP32 Receiver unit via regular ESP32 UART port (take a note of this number);
 2. disconnect UART port from ESP32 Receiver unit;
 3. power ESP32 Receiver with a good 1A power supply.
 Attention : never use the computer's USB port.
-It is weak and can be damaged when Bluetooth is turned on.
+It is weak and can be damaged when Bluetooth is turned on;
-4. turn on Bionic Glove.
+4. turn on Bionic Glove;
 5. pay attention to the blue led.
 It will remain turned on for 2 seconds.
-At this time keep your glove horizontal and at rest to calibrate the accelerometer.
+At this time keep your glove horizontal and at rest to calibrate the accelerometer;
 6. now the Bionic Glove will try to connect to the ESP32 Receiver.
 At this moment the blue led at Bionic Glove may start blinking fast, indicating that the ESP32 should already be on and waiting to be paired.
-The blue led will stop blinking as soon as the two devices are paired.
+The blue led will stop blinking as soon as the two devices are paired;
 7. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.

+#### Dongle Setup
+1. connect the Dongle to an USB port;
+2. turn on Bionic Glove with tactile switch 1 pressed (this will ignore pairing procedure)
+3. pay attention to the blue led.
+It will remain turned on for 2 seconds.
+At this time keep your glove horizontal and at rest to calibrate the accelerometer;
+4. now the Bionic Glove will connect to the Dongle;
+5. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.

 #### Putty